Bio / Text:

 expand >

-Charles Piers Egerton Hall (service number 50896) was a Spitfire pilot with 1 Photographic Reconnaissance Unit (PRU) at RAF Benson.
+Charles Piers Hall (service number 50896) was a Spitfire pilot with 1 Photographic Reconnaissance Unit (PRU) at RAF Benson.
 He was born on 25 July 1918, in Kings Norton, Warwickshire (now West Midlands), the son of Aubrey and Marcella Egerton-Hall.

 He enlisted into the RAF on 11 February 1935 as a photographer, serving at RAF Halton until 16 April 1941.